|

 armored car of the U.S. Army 41st Cavalry Reconnaissance Squadron, 11th

-slightly different angle.
+liberation day.
 (Hal D. Steward, "Thunderbolt -

 History of the Eleventh Armored Division," Washington, DC, 1948) |